top of page

 Total = 6.5 tons

-By Eric Foulquier, research professor, and Anaïs Maréchal, science journalist – May 4, 2022
+Other sources: Polytechnique insights - Comment réduire l'empreinte carbone du fret maritime. by Eric Foulquier, research lecturer, and Anaïs Maréchal, science journalist. - May 4, 2022

 Question banner 1-min.png